hanulpark98/BTC-screening/README.md

-# ML-Based Risk assessment of Biliary Tract Cancer 🏥
+# BTC-vs-BTD Machine Learning Decision Support 🏥

-This repository contains code and documentation for reproducing the machine-learning pipeline described in:
+This repository provides code and documentation for the study:

-"A machine-learning decision-support model for differentiating biliary tract cancer from benign biliary tract disease at initial evaluation"
+**A machine-learning decision-support model for differentiating biliary tract cancer from benign biliary tract disease at initial evaluation**

-The model is intended for research use and retrospective validation only.
-It is not a standalone diagnostic device and should not be used to make clinical decisions without prospective validation and appropriate regulatory review.

-## What this repository provides

-- Definitions of the compact 20-feature and extended 40-feature predictor sets
-- Model-development and validation code
-- Metric computation scripts for AUROC, AUPRC, Brier score, sensitivity, specificity, PPV, and NPV
-- SHAP-based model interpretation code
-- Synthetic/example input files for demonstrating the pipeline
-- Documentation of the intended use, limitations, and data-access restrictions

-## What this repository does not provide

-The original patient-level clinical dataset is not publicly released because it contains restricted clinical data from participating hospitals.
-Access may be considered upon reasonable request and institutional permission.
+We developed and externally validated machine-learning models to support differentiation of biliary tract cancer (BTC) from benign biliary tract disease (BTD) using routinely available structured clinical and laboratory data collected at initial evaluation.

+The model is intended to support BTC risk stratification and prioritization of further diagnostic evaluation in patients with suspected biliary tract disease.
+It is not intended to replace clinician judgment, imaging, endoscopy, pathology, or standard diagnostic workup.

+## Overview ☑

+BTC and BTD can be difficult to distinguish during initial clinical evaluation because they may present with overlapping symptoms and laboratory abnormalities.
+This project evaluates whether structured clinical data available before downstream diagnostic confirmation can provide useful decision support.

+The final models use TabPFN with two predictor sets:

+Compact 20-feature model: designed for portability across institutions Extended 40-feature model: includes additional specialist-oriented variables

 ## 1. Required input clinical variables of the BTC-screening model ☑